 Porto Ercole, an ancient hamlet on the sea surrounded by fortresses

-Porto Ercole is a beautiful seaside town that is part of the municipality Monte Argentario in province of Grosseto.
-Located on the eastern side of Argentario, in front of Ansedonia, Porto Ercole is one of the most fascinating seaside villages in the whole of the Tuscan Maremma and is a fantastic place to spend a holiday between sea, history and nature.
+Porto Ercole is a beautiful seaside town that is part of the municipality of Monte Argentario in the province of Grosseto.
+The city is located on the eastern side of the Argentario, right in front of Ansedonia.
+Porto Ercole is one of the most fascinating seaside villages in the whole of the Tuscan Maremma and is a fantastic place to spend a holiday between sea, history and nature.

 Thanks to the archaeological findings we know that here was an Etruscan village and then a Roman one.
 Because of its strategic relevance, for many centuries Porto Ercole was contended by many rulers, both local than international.
 During the Middle Ages Pope Leone III gave the hamlet to the Abbazia delle Tre Fontane of Rome, thanks to a false document attributed to Charlemagne; later it became a possession of the Aldobrandeschi and then of Orsini, at that time was created the first part of the Fortress of Porto Ercole.
 In 15th century the harbour was bought by the Repubblica di Siena, that built the walls and some coastal towers; this was a period of strong development, which continued even during the subsequent Spanish domination.